AlBichutsky/my-cheatsheats/README.md

 - `mdadm --create --verbose /dev/md0 -l 10 -n 4 /dev/sd{b,c,d,e}`   -- Create new RAID-array level 10

 ### /etc/mdadm.conf
 ###### /etc/mdadm.conf or /etc/mdadm/mdadm.conf (on debian) is the main configuration file for mdadm in old versions fo Linux.
-After we create our RAID arrays we can optional use this commands.
+After we create our RAID arrays we can add configuration of RAID in mdadm.conf.
 - `mdadm --detail --scan >> /etc/mdadm.conf` -- use on Centos
 - `mdadm --detail --scan >> /etc/mdadm/mdadm.conf` -- use on Debian